isabella232/docs.devo.ps/source/manual/tasks.md

 *The syntax of the cron follows the regular unix crontab; you can find more details [here](https://en.wikipedia.org/wiki/Cron)*

 You may typically want to use cron triggers for backup, any operation you want to schedule in advance, or periodically restart a buggy application.

+### Event

+Events are triggered at various time during the life of your infrastructure, for example when a `sync` operation on a node starts, when it completes, or when a task `run` starts and complete.
+Defining events in your trigger list allow tasks to listen to those events and automatically starts whenever such signal is received.

+The following definition in a task:

+    triggers:
+      events:
+        - node.my-node.create.success
+        - task.some-task.run.error

+Will automatically register this task to be executed when:

+- the node `my-node` has been successfully created
+- the task `some-task` has failed its run

+A complete list of the events is available in the [events](/manual/events/) section of the documentation.